How to Stop Daydreaming and Start Living Your Life

-Monday seems like a right day to start something new.
+Monday seems like the right day to start something new.
 Or should it be next week?
-Maybe next month?..
+Maybe next month?...

 The truth is – there is no perfect time for a change.
 If you’re waiting for ‘the right day’ for a new start, beware: it may never come.
 There will always be excuses to delay your plan for another time – a time more suitable, more appropriate, more distant.
 It is a mere trick our minds do in demand for perfection – and that is, alas, unreachable.

 In order to stop daydreaming so much, start something now.

 Do not seek perfection.
 Every bit of progress is a bumpy road – there will be mess, setbacks, bad days.
 Remember: it’s okay if you didn’t have a perfect start or if you did less than you planned to.
 The important thing is – you did something.